General Electric Theater: Reagan fired by General Electric

 Michael Reagan, adopted son of Ronald Reagan and Jane Wyman, contends that Attorney General of the United States Robert F. Kennedy pressured GE to cancel The General Electric Theater or at least to fire Reagan as the host if the program were to continue.
 The series was not dropped because of low ratings but political intervention, the younger Reagan still maintains.
 Michael claimed that Robert Kennedy told GE officials that the company would receive no federal contracts so long as Reagan was host of the series.
-Michael noted the irony that his father's dismissal propelled Reagan into the political arena, and eighteen years afterwards, Reagan would take the oath of office as the oldest person to become U.S. president up to that time (Joe Biden would surpass this record with his election in 2020) Kennedy's directive is another example of the "law of unintended consequences".
+Michael noted the irony that his father's dismissal propelled Reagan into the political arena, and eighteen years afterwards, Reagan would take the oath of office as U.S. president.
+Kennedy's directive is another example of the "law of unintended consequences".
 Had Kennedy stayed out of GE contract matters, likely there would have been no Governor or President Reagan.